Angus holiday cottage accommodation, near Glamis Castle and Kirriemuir - a rare rural idyll.

 Yvonne has a store of anecdotes about local characters, inside knowledge of little known local history, off-the-beaten-track places to visit and the enticing places to eat which might have taken far too long to find without local information.

-The cottages have been decorated with style and panache.
-Two cottages, sleeping 2 and 4 are available to rent on a self catering basis.
-All mod cons are included, but the feel is cottagey, cosy and appealing.
+The cottage has been decorated with style and panache and is available on a self catering basi All mod cons are included, but the feel is cottagey, cosy and appealing.
 Her guest books are full of folk very reluctant to leave.
 Many return.
 Don't say you have not been warned!